Voter registration in the United States explained

 2019-07front-end (point of service)

-The majority of states require voters to register two to four weeks before an election, with cutoff dates varying from 30 to 15 days.
+Most states require voters to register two to four weeks before an election, with cutoff dates varying from 15 to 30 days.
+An increasing number of states allow same-day voter registration (SDR), which enables eligible citizens to register to vote or update their registration on the same day they vote.

-EDR allows eligible citizens to register or update their registration at the polls or their local election office by showing valid identification to a poll worker or election official, who checks the identification, consults the registration list and, if they are not registered or the registration is out of date, registers them on the spot.
+Same-day registration allows eligible citizens to register or update their registration at the polls or their local election office by showing valid identification to a poll worker or election official, who checks the identification, consults the registration list and, if they are not registered or the registration is out of date, registers them on the spot.

 Federal district or stateSame day voting registration implementedEarly voting period registration implemented